Millaa Millaa Falls cascading into a natural swimming hole surrounded by lush tropical rainforest in the Atherton Tablelands, Far North Queensland

 Curtain Fig Tree

-One of the largest and most unusual trees in the Wet Tropics, the Curtain Fig Tree stands about 45–50 metres tall in the Curtain Fig Tree National Park near Yungaburra.
+One of the largest and most unusual trees in the Wet Tropics, the Curtain Fig Tree stands about 45–50 metres tall in Curtain Fig Tree National Park near Yungaburra.
 It started life as an epiphyte (a plant that grows on another tree), eventually strangling its host.
-When the host fell against a neighbouring tree, the fig's aerial roots dropped to the ground like a curtain — creating the dramatic "curtain" of roots that gives the tree its name.
-Estimated to be 600 years old or more, it grows in a pocket of rare Mabi rainforest on the rich volcanic soils of the Tablelands.
+When the host fell against a neighbouring tree, the fig's aerial roots dropped to the ground like a curtain — creating the dramatic wall of roots that gives the tree its name.
+Estimated at 600 years old or more, it grows in a pocket of rare Mabi rainforest on the rich volcanic soils of the Tablelands.
 An elevated boardwalk provides easy access.
-The surrounding rainforest is home to Lumholtz's tree-kangaroos, Victoria's riflebirds, and Boyd's forest dragons.
+The surrounding rainforest is home to Lumholtz's tree-kangaroos, Victoria's riflebirds and Boyd's forest dragons.

 Paronella Park

 One of Queensland's most unusual heritage attractions, Paronella Park is the creation of Jose Paronella, a Spanish immigrant who spent years building a castle and pleasure gardens beside Mena Creek Falls in the 1930s.
-The ruins of his castle, grand staircase, and tunnel of trees sit amid lush tropical gardens with waterfalls flowing through the property.
-Voted Queensland's number one must-see attraction by RACQ, the park includes a 45-minute guided historical tour explaining Paronella's remarkable story.
-Located about 120 km south of Cairns near Innisfail, Paronella Park is included on many Atherton Tablelands day tours and is also easily accessible on a self-drive trip.
+The ruins of his castle, grand staircase and tunnel of trees sit amid lush tropical gardens with waterfalls flowing through the property.
+Voted Queensland's number one must-see attraction by RACQ, the park includes a 45-minute guided historical tour.
+Located about 120 km south of Cairns near Innisfail, Paronella Park is included on many Atherton Tablelands day tours and is easily accessible on a self-drive trip.

 The Food Trail

 The fertile volcanic soils and diverse climate zones of the Tablelands support some of Queensland's finest food production.
-Visitors can tour working coffee plantations (Skybury and Jaques Coffee are two of the best known), sample handmade chocolate at the Gallo Dairyland or Koko Black, taste artisan cheese at Mungalli Creek Dairy, and try exotic tropical fruits — many of which you won't find in southern supermarkets.
+Visitors can tour working coffee plantations (Skybury and Jaques Coffee are two of the best known), sample handmade chocolate at Gallo Dairyland, taste artisan cheese at Mungalli Creek Dairy and try exotic tropical fruits many of which aren't found in southern supermarkets.
 Some tours are built entirely around the food trail, offering a tasting-focused alternative to the waterfalls and rainforest experience.

-The Tablelands sit within the Wet Tropics World Heritage Area, and the combination of highland rainforest, volcanic lakes, and diverse habitats makes it one of the best wildlife-watching areas in Far North Queensland.
+The Tablelands sit within the Wet Tropics World Heritage Area.
+The combination of highland rainforest, volcanic lakes and diverse habitats makes it one of the best wildlife-watching areas in Far North Queensland.

-One of the world's most unusual animals — an egg-laying mammal with a duck-like bill.
 Peterson Creek in Yungaburra is one of the most reliable platypus-viewing locations in Australia.
 Best seen at dawn and dusk.
-Quiet observation is essential.
+Quiet observation from the dedicated viewing platform is essential.
+Dry season sightings are generally more reliable.

-A marsupial that lives in the rainforest canopy, found only in the Wet Tropics of Far North Queensland.
+A rainforest canopy marsupial found only in the Wet Tropics.
 Nocturnal and shy.
-Specialist night tours on the Tablelands offer the best chances of sighting one.
-The Curtain Fig area and Mount Hypipamee are known habitats.
+Specialist night tours offer the best chances.
+Known habitats include the Curtain Fig area and Mount Hypipamee National Park.

-The smallest of all kangaroos (about 500 g), and the only one that regularly moves on all fours rather than hopping.
+The smallest kangaroo species (about 500 g) and the only one that regularly moves on all fours.
 Found on the rainforest floor of the Tablelands, often spotted along walking tracks in the early morning.

-Over 300 bird species in the Wet Tropics, many visible on the Tablelands.
-Look for Victoria's riflebird (a bird-of-paradise), golden bowerbird, tooth-billed bowerbird, chowchilla, and kingfishers.
+Look for Victoria's riflebird, golden bowerbird, tooth-billed bowerbird, chowchilla and kingfishers.
 The crater lake walks and Curtain Fig boardwalk are productive birding spots.
+Binoculars recommended.

 Wet Season — November to April

 This is when the waterfalls truly come alive.
-Millaa Millaa, Barron Falls, and the entire Waterfall Circuit are at their most impressive after heavy rain.
-The rainforest is intensely green, and the air smells of rain and earth.
+Millaa Millaa, Barron Falls and the entire Waterfall Circuit are at their most impressive after heavy rain.
+The rainforest is intensely green and the air smells of rain and earth.
 Temperatures are warmer (24–30°C) and humidity is high.
 Afternoon thunderstorms are common.
-Some minor roads and walking tracks (like the Nandroya Falls trail) may be temporarily closed or slippery.
-Josephine Falls and Babinda Boulders can be dangerous when water levels are high — always check conditions.
+Some minor roads and walking tracks (like the Nandroya Falls trail) may be temporarily closed.
+Josephine Falls and Babinda Boulders can be dangerous when water levels are high — always check conditions before swimming.

 Shoulder Months — April/May & September/October